 - Taking the full dataset, create a simple Radar Chart using the steps shown in the first method.

-You can’t create Radar chart with more that 5 columns of Data.
+You can’t create a Radar chart with more than 5 columns of Data.

 - So, create a radar chart by taking the dataset excluding Region 5.